-The Parent Company's financial assets at FVOCI consist of investment in unquoted shares of stock amounting to ₱50,000,000 as at December 31, 2023 and 2022, which represent ownership in Waterfront Manila Premier Development, Inc. This investment is irrevocably designated at FVOCI as the Parent Company considers this investment to be strategic in nature and it holds this investment to foreseeable future.
-This investment is stated at cost less impairment loss since there is no quoted price in an active market.
+The Parent Company's financial assets at FVOCI consist of investment in unquoted shares of stock in Waterfront Manila Premier Development, Inc. This investment is irrevocably designated at FVOCI as the Parent Company considers this investment to be strategic in nature and it holds this investment to foreseeable future.
+This investment is classified as financial assets at FVOCI as the Parent Company does not participate in the financial and operating policy of the investee would which manifest control, joint control or significant influence.

-The Parent Company's financial assets at FVOCI as at December 31, 2023 and 2022 are not held as collateral for its financial liabilities.
+The Parent Company's financial assets at FVOCI as at December 31, 2024 and 2023 are not held as collateral for its financial liabilities.